-Similar to 1P, the 2P display mode provides simultaneous access to both the front and rear sections of a hemisphere.
+Similar to 1P, the 2P display mode provides simultaneous access to both the left and right sections of a hemisphere.
 Both panoramic views are corrected into a more viewable dewarped image.
-Viewers can use a mouse click and drag to quickly scroll horizontally through the surveillance area.
+Viewers can use a mouse click and swipe to quickly scroll horizontally through the surveillance area.